 River Treking & Petroglyphs in Utuado

-Post Maria – This area is accessible, but roads are messed up.
+12/20 – This area is accessible, but roads are messed up.
 Last I heard they were working on them.

 When I first saw the photos of Río Caonillas, I assumed it was not in Puerto Rico because it looked so much different than anywhere else on the island.
 Beautiful barely describes the area.
 I had to find this place and see it in person.